codebymojnu/talk2pdf/README.md

 # talk2pdf

-An open-source AI platform that turns your PDF into a conversation partner makes studying fun and effective.
+An open-source AI platform that turns your PDF into a conversation partner makes study fun and effective.

 ## Running Locally.
 Getting started